Optimal investment under multiple defaults risk: A BSDE-decomposition approach: Applications and numerical illustrations

-Figure \ref{pit} plots the evolution of the optimal investment strategy $\hat\pi(t)$ for $t$ $\in$ $[0,T]$, $T$ $=$ $1$, when there is a default event at time $\tau=0.6$, the parameters being the same as in Figure \ref{gammaYt} with two different levels of loss at default $\gamma$.
+Figure~\ref{pit} plots the evolution of the optimal investment strategy $\hat\pi(t)$ for $t \in[0,T]$, $T = 1$, when there is a default event at time $\tau=0.6$, the parameters being the same as in Figure~\ref{gammaYt}, with two different levels of loss at default $\gamma$.
 We observe a jump of the trading strategy at the default time in both curves.
-When there is a larger loss at default, one should invest less from the beginning, however, after the default occurs, the trading strategies on the surviving firm become the same whatever the loss at default is.
+When there is a larger loss at default, one should invest less from the beginning; however, after the default occurs, the trading strategies on the surviving firm become the same whatever the loss at default is.

-We present in Table \ref{Tab:intensitypi} the optimal strategies at initial time before defaults for firms with different levels of default risks ($a_1\neq a_2$).
+We present, in Table~\ref{Tabintensitypi}, the optimal strategies at initial time before defaults for firms with different levels of default risks ($a_1\neq a_2$).
 We still suppose equal loss or gain at default ($\gamma^1=\gamma^2$).
-Similar as shown in Figure \ref{intensitypi}, when the default intensity $a_1$ of the first firm increases, one should reduce the investment on this firm.
-In the case of high default risks and loss at default, one should sell instead of buying the risky asset.
+Similarly to Figure~\ref{intensitypi}, when the default intensity $a_1$ of the first firm increases, one should reduce the investment on this firm.
+In the case of high default risks and loss at default, one should sell instead of buy the risky asset.
 However, the strategy on the second firm (the one with $a_2=0.1$) will in general increase when its counterparty becomes more risky.

 {Finally, we examine the impact of correlation parameters $\rho$ and $\beta$ on the trading strategies before any default.
-In the following test presented in Table \ref{Tab:correlpi}, we fix $a_1=0.01$ and $a_2=0.1$.
+In the following test presented in Table~\ref{Tabcorrelpi}, we fix $a_1=0.01$ and $a_2=0.1$.
 We observe that the correlation $\rho$ between the assets will modify the benchmark Merton strategies.
 When $\rho$ increases, the investment on the less risky asset goes in two directions: one should increase its quantity in the loss at default case and reduce it in the gain at default case; as for the more risky asset, one should always reduce the investment.
-Concerning the parameter $\beta$, when there is a larger $\beta$ and hence a higher correlation between the survival events, one should increase the investment in the less risky asset and decrease in the more risky one.
+Concerning the parameter $\beta$, when there is a larger $\beta$ and hence a higher correlation between the survival events, one should increase the investment in the less risky asset and decrease the investment in the more risky one. \printaddresses